 This is the foundation repair that most structural engineers will recommend for your home.
-This is a solid and proven method of stabilizing a foundation that has started to shift or sink into the unstable ground.
-This method uses large galvanized or epoxy coated steel pipes that are connected together.
-The structural engineer will use a hydraulic ram to drive the steel piers deep into the stable, load bearing soil beneath your home.
+This is a solid and proven method of stabilizing a foundation that has started to shift or sink into unstable ground.
+This method uses large galvanized or epoxy-coated steel pipes that are connected together.
+The structural engineer will use a hydraulic ram to drive the steel piers deep into the stable, load-bearing soil beneath your home.
 This foundation repair will raise and support your home to prevent further settlement.

 2. Helical: Steel Piers